Medical Plans

 • As a participant in the HSA Plan, HomeServices will also contribute to your HSA to help you pay for eligible health care expenses.

-With the EPO Plan option, you can use any doctor, clinic, hospital or health care facility in the network.
+With the Surest Copay Plan option, you can use any doctor, clinic, hospital or health care facility in the network.
 There is no coverage if you go out of the network, except in emergencies.

 Key Highlights

-• If your doctor’s already in-network, or you are flexible about where you get care and can easily stay in-network, then choosing the EPO may mean a lower cost for you each month.
+• If your doctor’s already in-network, or you are flexible about where you get care and can easily stay in-network, then choosing the Surest Copay Plan may mean a lower cost for your care.

 Exceptions to the “In-Network” Requirement

-With the exception to emergency room care, you can only receive health care services from providers in the EPO network; otherwise, you will have to pay your bill in full.
+With the exception to emergency room care, you can only receive health care services from providers in the Surest Copay Plan network; otherwise, you will have to pay your bill in full.

 Medical Plan Comparison